Mark Hamill applauds bullied kid for following 'the Jedi way'

-A Jedi knows that when battling the dark side one must always take the higher ground, rather than immediately reach for a deadly lightsaber.
+A Jedi knows that when battling the dark side one must always take the high ground rather than immediately reach for a deadly lightsaber.

-And that's exactly what 10-year-old Aiden Vazquez did when he was face-to-face with violent bullies at his California school.
+And that's exactly what 10-year-old Aiden Vazquez did when he was face-to-face with violent bullies at his Desert Hot Springs, California, school.

 Star Wars actor Mark Hamill heard about the story and commended the young fan on Twitter for his bravery.

-"I'm so proud of you for showing that you can be a Jedi in real life," Hamill tweeted Wednesday to Vazquez.
+"I'm so proud of you for showing that you can be a Jedi in real life," Hamill tweeted to Vazquez on Wednesday.
 "Congratulations, Aiden - The Force will be with YOU...
 Always!!!
 Your fan, mh."

-If anyone understands the ways of the Force, it's Hamill who is best known for playing the iconic Jedi Luke Skywalker in the Star Wars films for over four decades.
+If anyone understands the ways of the Force, it's Hamill, who's best known for playing iconic Jedi Luke Skywalker in the Star Wars films for over four decades.
 Considering the latest Star Wars movie, The Last Jedi, ended with Luke Skywalker using the force to avoid direct conflict, there's an interesting parallel there.

 Hamill will star as Skywalker again in the yet-to-be-titled Star Wars Episode 9 that opens worldwide in theaters on Dec.
 20, 2019.